linuxdeepin/deepin-manual/manual-assets/personal/deepin-music/en_US/index.md

 - Double-click or right-click a selected music in the palylist to play the music.
 - Select a list under the playlist in the left navigation bar and right-click **Play** to play all the songs in the list according to the currently-set order.
-- Click **Play All** to Play all the songs in the current list according to the order set.
+- Click **Play All** to Play all the songs in the current list according to the chosen order.

 > ![tips](icon/tips.svg)Tips: On the Music interface, click ![play_normal](icon/play_normal.svg) to play the selected music.
 Click ![suspend_normal](icon/suspend_normal.svg) to pause the play.
 Click ![last_normal](icon/last_normal.svg) or ![next_normal](icon/next_normal.svg) to switch to the previous or next song according to the current play mode.